TheWicklowWolf/ChannelTube/README.md

 </p>

-Web GUI for syncing and downloadinng a YouTube Channel.
+Web GUI for synchronising and fetching content from a YouTube channel.

 ## Run using docker-compose